Permits and Visas

 Restoring your status

-- If your study permit expires, and you did not apply to extend your study permit, you are considered out of status in Canada and may apply to restore your status within 90 days of expiry.
-Please visit the following IRCC website for information on restoration of temporary residency status.
+If your study permit expires, and you did not apply to extend your study permit, you are considered out of status in Canada and may apply to restore your status within 90 days of expiry.
+Learn more about restoration of temporary residency status.

 Working in Canada